awesome-workshop/docker-singularity-hats/_episodes/08-full_containers.md

 > Due to the large size of these images, they should only be used for local
 > development.
 >
 {: .callout}

+> ## Note
+> One important thing to note is that for most CMS images, the default username is `cmsusr`.
+This will hold true for all of the centrally produced CMS images mentioned in these lessons.
+{: .callout}

 {% include links.md %}